Pythm/ad-Lightwand/info.md

 ### Custom options
 `options` is a list with choices.
 It can be configured for the room or for each light.

-Enable motion detection during night mode with `night_motion`
+- Enable motion detection during night mode with `night_motion`

-By default the light does not dim down when motion is detected.
+- By default the light does not dim down when motion is detected.
 With `dim_while_motion` you allow the light to dim down even when motion, but only if the lightmode is `normal`.

-`exclude_from_custom` will exclude the room from 'custom' mode and 'wash' mode.
+- `exclude_from_custom` will exclude the room from 'custom' mode and 'wash' mode.
 Can be useful for rooms you forget to adjust light, like outdoor lights and kid's bedroom.
 Exclude from custom applies to the whole room, even if configured for one light.

+When you configure holliday lights you can add `enable_light_control` to those lights.
+This is a HA input_boolean or other with on/off state.
+By design this only reads state on reboot/startup and if state is off, the lights will not be added to room.

 ```yaml
   #Configure in room